jaxgoodlabs/bigmaptosavethefuture/README.md

 </p>

 ## Where Do You Fit In?
 This is a 100% volunteer-driven project.
-Our current volunteers come from a wide range of backgrounds and contribute to the project in very different ways.
+Our volunteers come from a wide range of backgrounds and contribute to the project in very different ways.
 What we have in common is a commitment to climate action, a collaborative spirit, and a deep belief in the potential of regular people to make a big difference.

 If you have these qualities and a little extra time on your hands, please let us know by contacting the project coordinator at patrickkcampbell0[at]gmail.com.